 Powers of Attorney for Health Care and for Property

-Additionally, more advanced estate planning techniques are available for complex estates you may want to consider.
-They include gift trusts, family limited partnerships, qualified personal residence trusts (QPRT’s), etc. It is essential that professionals and others in high-liability careers safeguard their assets to ensure that they are protected from future litigation claims or other creditors.
+Additionally, you may want to consider more advanced estate planning techniques for complex estates.
+These include gift trusts, family limited partnerships, qualified personal residence trusts (QPRT’s), etc. Furthermore, it is essential that professionals, and others in high-liability careers, safeguard their assets to ensure that they are protected from future litigation claims or other creditors.